erizov/Professor/semester_9/lecture_62_observability_advanced/synthetic_monitoring/README.md

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ### Short Description

 A technique for observing and tracking system behavior, performance, and health.
-Solves problems like issue detection, performance optimization, and system reliability.
+Addresses issue detection, capability optimization, and structure reliability.
 Example: Monitoring API response times to detect performance degradation.
-Works by collecting metrics, logs, and traces, analyzing patterns, and alerting on anomalies.
+Operates by collecting metrics, logs, and traces, analyzing patterns, and alerting on anomalies.

 **Key Characteristics:**
 - **Time Complexity**: Varies